straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 post_title: Azure Vault Terraform
 ---

-A common challenge when automating Azure Cloud Infrastructure is how to securely authenticate to Azure when running Terraform.
-Typically a Service Principal is used but can be difficult to store securely and rotate.
-In this blog we will look at how we can leverage Vault and it's [Secrets Engine for Azure](https://www.vaultproject.io/docs/secrets/azure/index.html) to dynamically generate and revoke Service Principals in Azure.
+A common challenge when automating Azure Cloud Infrastructure is securely authenticating to Azure when running Terraform.
+Typically a Service Principal is used, but can be difficult to store securely and rotate.
+In this blog we will look at how we can leverage Vault and its [Secrets Engine for Azure](https://www.vaultproject.io/docs/secrets/azure/index.html) to dynamically generate and revoke Service Principals in Azure.

 ## Start Vault

-First thing we will need is a running Vault server, this can easily be done by downloading and running the Vault binary.
-For the sake of this blog we will run in `-dev` mode which will give as a vault instance that will be running and unsealed.
+The first thing we will need is a running Vault server.
+This can easily be done by downloading and running the Vault binary.
+For the sake of this blog we will run in `-dev` mode which will give us a vault instance that will be running and unsealed.

 ```sh
 $ vault server -dev